 On the back of the PSoC 6 BLE Pioneer board, you can actually see the silkscreen notes regarding the I/Os.
 This is a nice quick reference as you build out these projects.

-[CUT FROM PREVIOUSLY EDITED VIDEO AND RESHOOT – ~2:04]

-So, everybody likes to printf.
+So, everybody likes to use printf.
 How do I make that work?
-To do that I need to retarget stdout to the UART.
-We’ve built a library that will allow you to retarget which we call Retarget I/O. To include this library into your project, open build settings, click on PDL, scroll to down and click the check box next to Retarget I/O.
+To do that I need to re-target stdout to the UART.
+We’ve built a library that will allow you to re-target which we call Retarget I/O. To include this library into your project, open build settings, click on PDL, scroll to down and click the check box next to Retarget I/O.

 Now let’s generate the application.
-Once that’s done, you’ll see a file called “StandardIO_user.h” that’s been generated.
+Once that’s done, you’ll see a file called “stdio_user.h” that’s been generated in the Shared Files folder.
 This is where you configure which UART you want stdout and stdin to point to.
 Scroll down to the first few lines of code.
-We need to insert a #include project.h so we can then reference the appropriate UART below.
-Next, go to the #define IO_STDOUT_UART and put in the name of the UART component, in this case, UART_HW.
-Then do the same for the IO_STDIN_UART #define.
-And now our retarget I/O library is setup.
+We need to insert #include project.h so we can then reference the appropriate UART below.
+Next, go to #define IO_STDOUT_UART and tell it which hardware block is being used (i.e. which SCB you are using).
+Creator generates a macro that you can use so that you don't need to figure out which specific hardware block is used.
+In this case, the name is UART_HW, which is your instance name appended with _HW.
+Then do the same for #define IO_STDIN_UART.
+And now our retarget I/O library setup is complete.

 We’re going to control the UART with the Cortex-M4, so let’s open the M4 main application file.
 Start the UART using the API call.
 Standard IN is typically buffered, which means characters go into a buffer but you don’t know they’re there until you read.
 I want to turn that off for this program so we can handle each character as it comes in.
 To do this, we’ll write a line of text, setvbuf( stdin, NULL, _IONBF, 0).